time-link/timelink-vscode/README.md

 This extension adds support for the Kleio notation in Visual Studio Code editor, including Syntax Highlighting, Snippet completion and Kleio Files management (error/warning displaying, translation status filtering, etc).

-## Install Extension in Visual Studio Code (VS Code)
+## Install the extension manually in Visual Studio Code (VS Code)

+We recommend installing the extension from the Visual Studio Marketplace.
+Extensions that you download from the Visual Studio Marketplace are automatically updated by default.

-1. Download VS Code extension from [repository](https://github.com/time-link/timelink-vscode/raw/master/builds/kleio-1.0.0.vsix)
+1. Download the latest version of the extension from [repository](https://github.com/time-link/timelink-vscode/raw/master/builds/)
 2. Select extensions on VS Code left toolbar
 3. Click "More actions" (three dots) and select install from VSIX